6 recommended OTC drugs

 Evening primrose oil 500-1000 mg/day — for breast tenderness.

-NSAIDs - ibuprofen, naproxen for associated pain and inflammation.
+NSAIDs — ibuprofen, naproxen for the associated pain and inflammation.

 Lifestyle

-• Regular aerobic exercise - significantly reduces symptoms.
+• Regular aerobic exercise — reduces symptoms significantly.

 • Diet: limit salt, coffee, alcohol, sugar.